 Better still, you can weave real plants through them as climbers in narrow pots to create a more natural look.
 We like Fejka artificial panels (opens in new tab) from Ikea.

-19. Install a water feature to create background noise
+21. Install a water feature to create background noise

 To further increase privacy in your yard, consider a garden water feature.
-Although a fountain or water bowl won't make a difference to the visual privacy of your garden, it will create an ambient noise that will help make conversations feel more private.
+Although a fountain or water bowl won't make a difference to the visual privacy of your surroundings, it will create an ambient noise that will help make conversations feel more private.

-20. Add a pergola
+22. Add a pergola

-23. Go au natural with a bamboo screen
+23. Go au naturel with bamboo(opens in new tab)

 24. Add curtains to an outdoor room

 For the perfect outdoor living area where you want privacy from all angles, adding billowing curtains to a covered spot will not only look gorgeous and very chic but it will also mean that when you want more privacy.
 Be that from neighbors or the kids, you can hide away easily.

-25. Don't forget your front garden
+25. Don't forget your front yard

 You can also use bamboo, but bear in mind that some varieties can grow very tall very quickly, so you'll need to keep it under control by regular trimming.

-What is the best garden screening?
+What is the best backyard screening?

-How much does garden screening cost?
+How much does yard screening cost?

-There are many nurseries where you can buy larger-sized deciduous trees to mix with a semi mature evergreen specimen such as Thuja occidentalis ‘Smaradg’ or Taxus bacatta fastigiata (columnar yew).
+There are many nurseries where you can buy larger-sized deciduous trees to mix with a semi-mature evergreen specimen such as Thuja occidentalis ‘Smaradg’ or Taxus bacatta fastigiata (columnar yew).
 Many nurseries will deliver and plant trees and hedging for you also which in itself can be expensive.

 The DIY route and working with nature is of course the cheapest solution and often the most effective (and satisfying) way too if you ask us!